Latent Spaces for Langevin Dynamics: Free Energy Potential and Momentum Contributions

 where \(C\) is the product of all the units of the \(Q_i\)'s, \(O\) is the product of all the units of the \(p\)'s, and \(s\) is the unit of time.
 One can see that if Eq. \ref{cg_mass_matrix} is satisfied, then \(V\) can be solved for as below:

-because the Dirac delta function removes the contributions of any points where the \(R^{-1}(\vec{Q})\) doesn't cancel in the last line of the exponent of \ref{big_equation}, which can then be evaluated as a Gaussian.
+because the Dirac delta function removes the contributions of any points where the \(R^{-1}(\vec{Q})\) does not cancel in the last line of the exponent of \ref{big_equation}, which can then be cancelled on both sides.